Medicaid Providers: Know What the “Way Back Machine” Is? Perhaps, You Should!

 But, you need to review the Clinical Policy for [fill-in-the-blank] Medicaid service 2 years ago?
 No problem!
 Use the “Way Back Machine” and travel back in time.

 Wouldn’t it be great if we could travel back in time “for real?”
 Prior to RACS…prior to PCG…prior to HMS….?
 We need a “Way Back Machine” for Medicaid providers (and me) “for real!”

-Posted on August 26, 2013, in Clinical Policy 4A, Community Support, Dentistry Services, DHHS, Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 3A, DMA Clinical Policy 4A, Durable Medical Equipment, Extrapolations, Health Care Providers and Services, HMS, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Services, NC DMA Clinical Coverage Policy 8C, North Carolina, PCG, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Self-Audits, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, Audit, DHHS, Division of Medical Assistance, DMA Clincial Policies, Health care, Health care provider, HMS, Medicaid, Medicaid Audits, Medicaid Services, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, PCG, Post-Payment Review, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment, Way Back Machine.
+Posted on August 26, 2013, in Clinical Policy 4A, Community Support, Dentistry Services, Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 3A, DMA Clinical Policy 4A, Durable Medical Equipment, Extrapolations, Health Care Providers and Services, HMS, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Services, NC DHHS, NC DMA Clinical Coverage Policy 8C, North Carolina, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Self-Audits, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, Audit, Division of Medical Assistance, DMA Clincial Policies, Health care, Health care provider, HMS, Medicaid, Medicaid Audits, Medicaid Services, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, PCG, Post-Payment Review, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment, Way Back Machine.
 Bookmark the permalink.
 Leave a comment.